Indoor Air Quality: The Invisible Enemy Inside your Workplace August 14, 2019 – Posted in: Blog

 - Assessing workers’ health problems – The management should also keep track of the health issues commonly experienced by employees in determining the problem with indoor air quality as some pollutants can lead to specific symptoms.

 - Facility upgrade – It is also important to keep the building well-maintained.
-Old buildings are often made with construction materials containing asbestos and other dangerous substances.
+Old buildings are often made with construction materials containing asos and other dangerous substances.

 - Assigning IAQ representative – The role of building management in maintaining quality indoor air is highly essential.
 The IAQ representative will take charge of identifying and reviewing records concerning the building’s HVAC system, developing an indoor air profile of the building, and identifying potential pollutant sources.